-A surfer and inventor Edison is chosen by his roommates to raise rent with his outrageous (and absurd) inventions.
-There's no luck in job interviews until he meets billionaire Armand McMillan, who likes him, and leaves his company after his death to Edison.
+Surfer and inventor Edison (Scott "Carrot Top" Thompson) is chosen by his roommates to raise rent with his outrageous (and absurd) inventions.
+There's no luck in job interviews until he meets billionaire Armand McMillan (Jack Warden), who likes him, and leaves his company after his death to Edison.
 Edison has a lot of success with his inventions while the company's competitors do all they can to destroy him.

 Was this review helpful to you?